basilesimon/bsfr/content/weeknotes/weeknotes-38.md

 ---
 date: "2021-06-18T00:00:00Z"
-published: false
+draft: true
-title: 'Waldzweisamkeit - weeknotes #38'
+title: "Waldzweisamkeit - weeknotes #38"
 ---

 It was really hot.
 Nobody at home was feeling well.
 Didn't do a huge amount of work, if I'm honest.

 In a sudden burst of [Waldzweisamkeit](https://blogs.transparent.com/german/untranslatable-german-words-waldeinsamkeit/), I spent quite a few evenings in the forest, my local gravel cycling trails, so to speak.
 It's a nice place for a quiet drink in the evening, though the hunt for cool temperatures last week was a lost cause.

 We all got our first dose of the Covid vaccine, just in time for our travels to France the coming week.

 ---